-Tapio campaign hadn’t spent $5k by March 8th, but today reporting $115K in expenses.
+Tapio campaign hadn’t spent $5k by March 8th, but today reporting $115K in expenses Loans.
+Updated again….

 A couple of interesting points in relation to the Tapio campaign today.
-As you’ll recall, Neal stated today that he’s spent $115,000 of his own money in the campaign so far:
+As you’ll recall, Neal stated today that he’s put $115,000 of his own money in the campaign so far:

 This caused me to remember that I hadn’t posted his financial disclosure to the Clerk of the US House yet, so I went to pull it, but found this curious memo:

 So that means that as of March 8, 2018, Neal noted to the Clerk of the US House that he hadn’t raised or spent $5000 in his campaign.
-But 30 days later, he’s declaring that he’s spent $115,000.
+But 30 days later, he’s declaring that he’s

+spent loaned his campaign $115,000.
 That’s seems like a strong burn rate for 30 days, especially coming off of a period where less than 5k was spent.
+(Senator Tapio wished it clarified that while he has loaned that much to his campaign, he may not have spent that yet.)

-In about another week, Tapio’s first campaign finance report for the first quarter of the year (1/1 – 3/31) should be due which will further flesh out his campaign finances, and provide some insight as to what he’s spent $115,000 on over the course of the past month.
+In about another week, Tapio’s first campaign finance report for the first quarter of the year (1/1 – 3/31) should be due which will further flesh out his campaign finances, and provide some insight as to

+what he’s spent why he’s loaned his campaign $115,000 on over the course of the past month.

 Now, US House Committee on Ethics notes in their manual that:

-Note: Update: Senator Tapio contacted me this morning and pointed out this passage that indicates that his report is not due until May 5th since he did not enter the race until 2018: